freenas/freenas-docs/userguide/directoryservices.rst

 characters.
 If there are problems connecting to the realm, `verify
 <https://support.microsoft.com/en-us/help/909264/naming-conventions-in-active-directory-for-computers-domains-sites-and>`__
 the settings do not include any disallowed characters.
 The Administrator account password cannot contain the *$* character.
-If a *$* exists in the domain administrator password, :command:`kinit` will report a "Password Incorrect" error and :command:`ldap_bind` will report an "Invalid credentials (49)" error.
+If a :literal:`$` exists in the domain administrator password, :command:`kinit` reports a "Password Incorrect" error and :command:`ldap_bind` reports an "Invalid credentials (49)" error.

 .. tip:: Using %brand% systems for both AD server and client requires